 Trees in low rainfall areas or areas with a pronounced dry season tend to develop short trunks, narrow crowns and have a low survival rate.

-New plants are usually started from seed, which can be pre-treated to improve germination by immersing them in boiling hot water that is then left to cool.
+New plants are usually started from seed, which can be pre-treated to improve germination by immersing them in hot water that is then left to cool.
 Once established, it performs best on free-draining clay, loam and sand soils of a slightly acid to slightly alkaline nature, generally with a pH of 6.0 to 7.5 and on sites with full to partial sun exposure.

 The winged seedpods are designed for dispersal by wind, which can carry them afar and because the seed germinate readily, may cause it to be potentially invasive.
 It is listed as a weed in at least one reference publication, but there does not appear to be any records of it being a serious weed anywhere, despite being long introduced into areas outside of its native range.